Simranjit Singh Mann: 2022-2024

 In August 2022, he objected to President Droupadi Murmu being referred to as the name "Rashtrapati".
 He said, "I strongly believe Rashtrapati word is an insult to a woman President."
 His comments were expunged from the records of the parliament.
 He asked for elections in the Shiromani Gurdwara Parbandhak Committee (SGPC), the apex religious body of Sikhs.

+He lost the Sangrur seat in 2024 General elections to Meet Hayer of Aam Aadmi Party.

 Political positions

 Khalistan

 Mann is a proponent of Sikh nation state Khalistan.
 Under his leadership, his party SAD (A) continued its position of creating Khalistan as a buffer state between India and Pakistan.
 Under him, SAD (A) continued spreading the ideology of Jarnail Singh Bhindranwale.

 Every year his supporters gather in the sacred Golden Temple and raise pro-Khalistan slogans.
 He dedicated his 2022 Lok Sabha election victory to the Khalistan separatist leader Jarnail Singh Bhindranwale.

+On 20 March 2023, Mann's Twitter account was blocked in India.
+Mann had tweeted condemning the Punjab Police's operation against separatist leader Amritpal Singh and the arrest of his supporters.

 Bhagat Singh

 In 2007, Mann had called freedom fighter Bhagat Singh, a "petty terrorist".
 A lawsuit was filed against him, but the prosecution failed to prove its case and he was acquitted by the civil court in 2013.
 After his release, Mann said, "My acquittal has vindicated my words that Bhagat Singh was a terrorist and not a martyr."

 In 2015, he objected to naming the Chandigarh airport after Bhagat Singh and called him a terrorist.
 He had said, "Bhagat Singh is neither a martyr nor a national hero.
 He is a terrorist.
 We are against the naming of Chandigarh International airport as Shaheed-E-Azam Sardar Bhagat Singh Airport."

 In 2022, he called Bhagat Singh "a terrorist" involved in "terror activities in pre-Independent India".
 AAP leaders condemned the statement and asked him to apologize.
 Residents of Khatkar Kalan, Bhagat Singh's native village protested near the Bhagat Singh Museum, shouted slogans of "Death to Simranjit Singh Mann", hit his effigy with shoes and burnt it.